Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Essential List of Things to Carry for Leh Ladakh Trip

 Leh-Ladakh has its own set of travel requirements.
-From special permits to medicines to deal with altitude sickness, you need to be careful about all the essential things to pack.
 Here’s a checklist of things to remember while travelling to Ladakh.

 1. Must Carry Documents for Ladakh Trip